Remember the Titans: Plot

-In 1981, a group of former football coaches and players attend a funeral for a former football player.
+In the spring of 1981, a group of former football coaches and players attend a funeral for a former football player.

-Ten years earlier, in the summer of 1971, head coach Bill Yoast of the newly integrated T. C. Williams High School in Alexandria, Virginia, is leading his white players in summer workouts.
-Yoast is informed that Herman Boone, a black head coach originally hired to coach the city's black high school football team, has been assigned to his coaching staff instead.
-Then, in an attempt to placate rising racial tensions and the fact that all other high schools in Alexandria are "whites only" (despite the abolition of racial segregation in public schools), the school district decides to name Boone the head coach.
-Boone refuses, believing it is unfair to Yoast, a successful coach who is nominated to the Virginia High School Hall of Fame, but relents after seeing what it means to the black community.
-When Yoast tells his white players that he will accept a head-coach position elsewhere, they pledge to boycott the team if he is not their coach.
-Dismayed at the prospect of the students losing their chances at scholarships, Yoast changes his mind and decides to accept Boone's offer to serve as his defensive coordinator.
+Ten years earlier, during the summer of 1971, head coach Bill Yoast of the newly consolidated T. C. Williams High School in Alexandria, Virginia, is leading his white football players in summer workouts.
+In the midst of the city's racial animus, Yoast meets Herman Boone, a black coach from North Carolina originally hired to lead the city's black high school football team who has instead been assigned to Yoast's coaching staff.
+Later, in an attempt to placate rising racial tensions and the fact that all other high schools in Alexandria are "whites only" (despite the abolition of racial segregation in public schools), the school district decides to name Boone the head coach of T. C. Williams.
+Boone initially refuses, believing it is unfair to Yoast, a successful coach who has been nominated to the Virginia High School Hall of Fame, but relents after seeing what it means to the black community.
+Boone offers to retain Yoast on his staff but is rebuffed when Yoast takes offense to the prospect of working under a black coach.
+When Yoast tells his white players that he will accept a head coach position elsewhere, they pledge to boycott the team if he is not their coach.
+Dismayed at the prospect of the students losing their chances at scholarships, Yoast changes his mind and decides to accept Boone's offer to serve as his assistant head coach and defensive coordinator.

-Boone holds his first team meeting with mostly black students in the school gymnasium but is interrupted by the arrival of Yoast and several white students.
+Boone holds his first team meeting with mostly black students in the school gymnasium, but is interrupted by the arrival of Yoast, his coaching staff, and several white players.
 Yoast informs Boone of his decision, but Boone warns Yoast that the Titans are his team, and he will not tolerate Yoast undermining him.
 On August 15, the players go to Gettysburg College for training camp.
 Early on, the black and white team members frequently clash in racially motivated conflicts, especially between defensive captains Gerry Bertier (White) and Julius Campbell (Black).
 However, through forceful coaching, rigorous training, and a motivational early-morning run to the Gettysburg National Cemetery followed by an emotional speech by Boone, the team comes together and returns as a united group.
-Before their first game, Boone is told by a member of the school board that if he loses even a single game, he will be dismissed.
+Before their first game, Boone is told by a school board member that if the Titans lose even a single game, Boone will be dismissed, and Yoast will reassume the position of head coach.
 Subsequently, the Titans go through the season undefeated while battling racial prejudice and slowly gaining support from the community.